 Each year more than 80,000 women in the United States will be diagnosed with a GYN cancer.
 These cancers, which start in a woman’s reproductive tract, have symptoms that can resemble other illnesses -- bloating, pelvic pain, bleeding, and feeling full quickly -- can all be symptoms diagnosed under the guise of gastrointestinal, menopause, stress or other familiar problems.

-Northside Hospital leads the Southeast in diagnosing and treating more cases of GYN cancers -- endometrial, ovarian and cervical -- than any other hospital in Georgia.
-A proven leader in women's health, Northside has been voted Most Preferred for Women's GYN Services by the National Research Corporation Healthcare Market Guide for more than a decade.
+Northside Hospital leads the state in the diagnosis and treatment of GYN cancer -- endometrial, ovarian and cervical -- diagnosing and treating more cases than any other hospital in Georgia.
+A proven leader in women's health, Northside has been voted Most Preferred for Women's/GYN Services by the National Research Corporation Healthcare Market Guide for nine years.

 Northside has a dedicated an inpatient cancer unit specifically for women diagnosed with gynecologic cancer and was renovated recently in 2011.
 Nurses and staff are specially trained in gynecologic cancer, chemotherapy and symptom management to provide resources, care and overall support. - personalized care

 Northside leads the way in groundbreaking procedures.
 GYN cancer patients benefit from Northside's expertise and state-of-the-art technology for the shortest, most optimal recovery available.
 Northside ranks in the top five percent of of hospitals in the United States using robotic procedures to treat women with GYN cancer.
 In addition, Northside offers hyperthermic intraperitoneal chemoperfusion (HIPEC), a procedure in which heated chemotherapy is administered into the patient's abdominal cavity during surgery to penetrate diseased tissue.
 Combining HIPEC and minimally invasive robotic surgery, Northside performed the first reported robotic HIPEC surgery for ovarian cancer in 2011.